nextauthjs/next-auth/docs/docs/guides/upgrade-to-v5.md

 First, let's see what is new!

 - App Router-first (`pages/` still supported).
-Read the migration guide to learn more.
 - OAuth support on preview deployments: [Read more](/guides/basics/deployment#securing-a-preview-deployment).
-- Simplified init (shared config, inferred [env variables](/reference/nextjs#environment-variable-inferrence)).
-Read the migration guide to learn more.
+- Simplified set up (shared config, inferred [env variables](/reference/nextjs#environment-variable-inferrence)).
 - Fully Edge-compatible, thanks to rewriting on top of Auth.js.
 [Read more](/reference/core).
 - Universal `auth()`.
 Remember a single method, and authenticate anywhere.
 Replaces `getServerSession`, `getSession`, `withAuth`, `getToken` and `useSession` in most cases.
 [Read more](#authenticating-server-side).

 ## Breaking Changes

-- NextAuth.js now builds on `@auth/core`, which means stricter OAuth spec-compliance is required.
+- NextAuth.js now builds on `@auth/core` with stricter [OAuth](https://www.ietf.org/rfc/rfc6749.html)/[OIDC](https://openid.net/specs/openid-connect-core-1_0.html) spec-compliance, which might break some existing OAuth providers.
+See #v5-TESTING-PROVIDERS-ISSUE for more details.
 - OAuth 1.0 support is deprecated.
 - Minimum required Next.js version is now [13.4](https://nextjs.org/13-4).
 - The import `next-auth/next` is replaced.
 See [Authenticating server-side](#authenticating-server-side) for more details.